ryanpilar/ACC-student-outdoors-club/README.md

 formatting and preparing said data for the database is a lengthy error-prone process.
 Most importantly, the addresses need to be accurate and in a strict format which will initiate downstream problems if not inputted correctly.

 This app aims to automate this process by leveraging Canada Post's API.
-It will reduce manual errors and make sure the submitted addresses are legitimate.
+It reduced manual errors and made sure that submitted addresses were legitimate.

 ---